Root Sports Utah

-Root Sports Utah was an American regional sports network that was owned by the AT&T Sports Networks subsidiary of AT&T Inc., as part of the AT&T SportsNet brand of networks and is an affiliate of Fox Sports Networks.
+Root Sports Utah was an American regional sports network that was owned by the AT&T Sports Networks subsidiary of AT&T Inc., as part of the AT&T SportsNet brand of networks and was an affiliate of Fox Sports Networks.
 Headquartered in Salt Lake City, Utah, the channel broadcasts regional coverage of sports events throughout Utah, namely the NBA's Utah Jazz and college teams including the Utah State Aggies, Utah Utes, BYU Cougars, and several other schools.
 Root Sports Utah was available on cable providers throughout the state of Utah, and nationwide on satellite via DirecTV and Dish Network.

 History

 Origins

 In 1986, Tele-Communications Inc. (TCI) and the Utah Jazz formed a joint-venture to broadcast 20 Jazz games during the 1986-87 season to cable subscribers in five western states starting.
 The channel, named Jazz Cable Network was ad-supported and offered as a basic service.
 In addition to the 20 live games, 4 classic games were also aired.
 Due to a lack of other sports content, the channel was part-time and only operated during the basketball season.
 The number of games were increased to 25 and then 26 for the 1987–88 and 1988-89 seasons respectively.
 In 1989, TCI announced a partnership with Bill Daniels to combine the two companies regional sports offerings into the Prime Sports Network.